 At Docrates, an individual’s genetic predisposition to cancer can be assessed using a gene test.
 A saliva sample is taken, and the sample is used to analyse the most common genes known to be associated with an increased risk of cancer.
-The test can be done in situations such as when there has been an unusually large number of cancers in an individual’s immediate family, or the individual otherwise suspects that they may carry genetic defects that could be associated with a higher risk of cancer. (http://www.genomill.com/products/color)
+The test can be done in situations where there has been an unusually large number of cancers in an individual’s immediate family, or the individual otherwise suspects that she may carry genetic defects that could be associated with a higher risk of cancer. (genomill.com/products/color)

 During a Guardant 360 test, a large number (73) of cancer genes are analysed using a liquid biopsy.
 The test is very sensitive (the detection threshold is 0.04% and the accuracy is 99.9%).
-The test can be useful is situations where it is difficult to obtain a tissue sample of the primary tumor or its metastasis, and the aim is to find out, through genetic testing, which treatments (e.g. targeted drugs) would be suitable for the patient. (www.guardanthealth.com/guardant360)
+The test can be useful in situations where it is difficult to obtain a tissue sample of the primary tumor or its metastases, and through genetic testing, the aim is to find out which treatments (e.g. targeted drugs) would be suitable for the patient. (guardanthealth.com/guardant360)

 CMI (Caris MI Profile)

 The CMI test specifies a large number of factors, both genes and structures found on the surface of cancer cells or in cancer tissue, i.e. biomarkers, using a sample taken from a tumor.
-The test result can be helpful in choosing the drug therapy in situations where there is no obvious research-based treatment option. (www.carismolecularintelligence.com)
+The test result can be helpful in choosing the drug therapy in situations where there is no obvious research-based treatment option available. (carismolecularintelligence.com)

 OncoDEEP & TRACE

-The Oncotype DX test is used when planning the adjuvant drug therapy for breast cancer, in situations where it is judged that chemotherapy could be discontinued without it worsening the prognosis.
+The Oncotype DX test is used when planning the adjuvant drug therapy for breast cancer, in situations where it is judged that chemotherapy could be discontinued without a negative effect on the prognosis.
 The test is done using a tissue sample taken from the breast tumor. (breast-cancer.oncotypedx.com/en-GB/Patient-Invasive)

 FoundationACT is a liquid biopsy analysis where a blood sample is used to analyse 62 genes of a tumor’s DNA found in the bloodstream.
 The liquid biopsy method is particularly useful if it is not possible to obtain a normal tissue sample from the tumor or when the aim is to monitor the patient’s response to targeted drug therapy.

 A report is produced for the physician’s use based on the detected mutations.
-This report details which approved targeted drugs or clinical drug trials could be suitable for the patient. (www.foundationmedicine.fi)
+This report details which approved targeted drugs or clinical drug trials could be suitable for the patient. (foundationmedicine.fi)

 A comprehensive test report by the laboratory is prepared in connection with all the tests.
 It is important to carefully go through the test results with your treating physician.
 For the Colour test, the results are examined together with a clinical geneticist.
 This ensures that the interpretation of the test results is correct and the measures taken after the test results are appropriate.